 Reasons why the mindset of today’s shopper has changed

-Finding reasons behind why the mentality of today’s customer has changed can be traced to a few factors.
+Finding reasons behind why the mentality of today’s customers has changed can be traced to a few factors.
 One is to do with social standing and attempting to stay up to date with everyone.

 While in the past, your average customer was only buying what they needed and on occasion, would splurge, today they’re spending more money on buying expensive products.
 For example, they see an advert for a TV that has all the bells and whistles.
 A similar, cheaper product provides the same experience, but they have to have the more expensive TV.